-The NTEA, founded in 1964, is proud to embark on 50-years of service to its membership and the work truck industry.
+The NTEA has proudly served its membership and the work truck industry since 1964.
 The Association was formed principally as a sales and marketing organization for a small group of truck equipment distributors.
 The Truck Equipment and Body Distributors Association (or D/A as the NTEA was first named) served its original members from Cincinnati, Ohio.
 A series of management seminars was the new Association's first scheduled activity.
 In 1967, a full-time executive was hired, and in 1971 a headquarters office was established.

 With a steady growth in membership (up to 806 firms in 1976), the D/A began to look for a more effective site for its permanent headquarters.
 In 1978, the Association selected a suburb of Detroit, Michigan, the heart of the nation's automotive industry.
 An engineer was added to the staff, and plans were put in motion for a new name that would better reflect the organization's changing role within the industry.
 At its annual convention in Las Vegas in 1979, the Truck Equipment and Body Distributors Association officially became the National Truck Equipment Association.
 At the March 2014 annual meeting, the Association announced the opening of its first location in Canada - a Government Relations office in Ottawa - to serve an important role in addressing the increasing challenges presented by international marketplace dynamics.